How to Become a Licensed Professional Counselor in Florida

 - Substance Abuse Counseling

-- Legal, professional, and ethic Professional Standard Issues
+- Legal, Professional, and Ethics Issues

 The CACREP requires an equivalent of 1,000 hours that is supervised of Clinical Practicum, field experience, or internship.
 There is a requirement for direct counseling practice of a minimum 280 hours, including a minimum of one hour per week that is supervised.
 A formal evaluation is necessary after completion.